- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 2. Preliminary troubleshooting

-Using a Bluetooth keyboard can bring more unexpected issues than you may be aware of, usually due to poor connections or settings.
+Using a Bluetooth keyboard can bring more unexpected issues than you may know, usually due to poor connections or settings.
+And the dedicated troubleshooter should get things up and running if the Logitech Bluetooth keyboard lags.

 Sometimes the issue could be with your computer, such that it causes the entire system to lag, like if it is low on resources like RAM and processor power.

-This in turn leads to stuttering and delayed keyboard input, but it doesn’t always mean you have to upgrade the hardware.
-You can close any unused apps, and check if this will fix Bluetooth keyboard lag.
+This, in turn, led to stuttering and delayed keyboard input, but it doesn’t always mean you have to upgrade the hardware.
+Instead, you can close unused apps and check if this will fix Bluetooth keyboard lag.

 3. Check the USB connection between your computer and transceiver